Yana’s mental health tool for Spanish speakers nears 5 million users – TechCrunch

 As a result of that exposure, Yana went from having around 80,000 users to reaching 1 million users two weeks later.
 Soon after that, Google highlighted the app as one of best for personal growth in 2020, and that too led to another spike in users.
 Today, Yana is about to hit the 5 million-user mark and is also announcing it has raised $1.5 million in funding led by Mexico’s ALLVP, which has also invested in the likes of Cornershop, Flink and Nuvocargo.

-When the pandemic hit last year, six of Yana’s 9-person team decided to quarantine together in a “startup house” in Cancun to focus on building the company.
+When the pandemic hit last year, six of Yana’s nine-person team decided to quarantine together in a “startup house” in Cancun to focus on building the company.
 Earlier this year, the company had raised $315,000 from investors such as 500 Startups, Magma and Hustle Fund.
-The company had pitched ALLVP, who was intrigued but wanted to wait until it could write a bigger check.
+The company had pitched ALLVP, which was intrigued but wanted to wait until it could write a bigger check.

-That time is now, and Yana is now among the top three downloaded apps in Mexico and 12 countries including Spain, Chile, Ecuador and Venezuela.
+That time is now, and Yana is now among the top three downloaded apps in Mexico and 12 countries, including Spain, Chile, Ecuador and Venezuela.

 With its new capital, Yana is planning to “move away from the depression/anxiety narrative,” according to Campos.